mbejan325/Enhanced_Loan_Qualifier_App/README.md

 **Usage Examples**

 ![markdown-image](code1.PNG)

-Exmaple of inputs to properly run application and save results.
-Use the same rate sheet, but the qualifying loans csv file can be named anything.
+Walkthrough on how to properly run the application and save results.
+Use the same rate sheet.
+The qualifying loans csv file can be named anything.

 **Contributors**